EECS/IT 746: Database Systems (Fall 2020) Prerequisites and Expected Audience.

 Late-work, makeup policy.

-Late work will not be accepted.
-Make-up options for labs,
+Late work will not be accepted under any circumstances.
+Make-up

 Exceptions will be made for